2 min read

 In recent years, however, there has been a growing disparity between how I would like to spend my time, and how I actually spend my time.
 If you could redesign your life from scratch, what would an ideal week look like?
 For me, the gap was simply too big.

-Yes, being an optometrist is fulfilling and enjoyable, but a full-time job didn't leave me with enough time and energy to pursue my other passions.
+Yes, being an optometrist is fulfilling and enjoyable, but 6-day workweeks didn't leave me with enough time and energy to pursue my other passions.
 I wanted to make more memories with my loved ones, take my dog on road trips, train for a triathlon, join a concert band, take a web development course, etc.

 But Fred...
 Can't you do all that by being more efficient with your time?